VictorGoic0/TTP-FS/README.md

 # Running The Project <a name="runningProject"></a>

 If you would like to run this project locally, `cd` into the repository and run `yarn`.
 This will install the needed dependencies.
 Next you can run either `yarn start` to run the server using node or `yarn server` to run the server using nodemon.
 The purpose of using nodemon is to restart the server any time you make a change and save. **IMPORTANT** If you plan on running the Frontend client locally, please remember to run the server locally as well.
 Create a `.env` file in the root directory, and set the SECRET and PORT as desired.
 Running the API's database locally requires either a local PostgreSQL database OR credentials to an RDS database.
 Once connected, run the command `yarn knex migrate:latest` to run migrations.
 The API is now good to go.
-For the Frontend, create a `.env` file in the `/ttp-fs` directory, and set `REACT_APP_BACKENDPOINT` to the URL of your local API, which is most likely `http://localhost:4000`, or if you set the PORT to something like 5000, it will be `http://localhost:5000`.
+For the Frontend, create a `.env` file in the `/ttp-fs` directory, and set `REACT_APP_BACKENDPOINT` to the URL of your local API, which is most likely `http://localhost:4000` (or if you set the PORT to something like 5000, it will be `http://localhost:5000`).
+React loads in `.env` variables while compiling, so they must be set before running the app!
+Finally, simply run `yarn` within the `/ttp-fs` directory, in order to install the needed dependencies.
 Your local client is now ready to go.
+Just run `yarn start`.

 Alternatively, the Frontend can be accessed via its Netlify deployment.
 Here are the `.env` variables I used for local development, including the credentials to a development RDS database (this will work locally for anybody, as long as they are connected to the internet).
 These variables can be freely copy pasted into a `.env` file.